JG10-WEB/Terraform_basic/README.md

  Download Terraform: https://www.terraform.io/downloads.html

- One needs to setup an AWS account
+Setup an AWS account
+So for that go to aws.amazon.com
+Fill in the crediantials/Create your account if you dont have one.